AdobeDocs/commerce-knowledge-base.en/help/how-to/general/checklist-for-setting-up-a-new-domain.md

 ---
 # Checklist for setting up a new [!DNL domain]

-This is a checklist of how to set up a new [!DNL domain] in Adobe Commerce on cloud infrastructure.
-It applies regardless of whether you are trying to simply add a new domain or replace the current domain with a new one.
+This checklist explains how to set up a new [!DNL domain] in Adobe Commerce on cloud infrastructure.
+It applies whether you're adding a new domain or replacing the current one.
+It also applies after getting a new Staging environment (see Step 4).

 ## Affected products and versions